CXwudi/realworld-compose-http4k-example-app-old/README.md

 ## Getting started

-To develop this project, you need a recent version of Android Studio and IntelliJ IDEA.
+Install Android Studio and IntelliJ IDEA, then:

 - Frontend: Open the `conduit-frontend` directory in Android Studio.
 - Backend: Open the `conduit-backend` directory in IntelliJ IDEA.